PedroAlvesV/AbsTK/README.md

 [![Wizard UI Example](src/images/examples/example2.gif)](src/example2.lua)

-You can see a more examples at [src/complete-test/](src/complete-test/) and [wiki/Examples](https://github.com/PedroAlvesV/AbsTK/wiki/Examples).
+You can see a more examples at [wiki/Examples](https://github.com/PedroAlvesV/AbsTK/wiki/Examples).

 ## Contributing